 The CGIAR implements a comprehensive risk management framework, based on its risk management policy, which operates at all levels in the organisation.
-CGIAR's risk management strategy is designed to address contextual, programmatic and institutional risks.
-At the overall level, the System Management Board (assisted by an Audit and Risk Committee) is responsible for overseeing the organisation-wide approach to effective risk management.
+CGIAR's risk management strategy is designed to address a range of risks related to contextual, programmatic and institutional risks.
+At the overall level, the System Management Board (assisted by an Audit and Risk Committee) is responsible for overseeing that an organisation-wide approach to effective risk management is applied.
 Reporting from the System Organisation on developments in key risk factors and on how risks have been managed is included as part of the report on annual audited financial statements.
 Furthermore, the System Organisation will report to the System Council on major risks and the mitigating measures taken.
 Programmatic risks are reported through the organisation's research programmes and centres, which regularly assess and report on the risks associated with their respective research activities.

-Denmark will track and monitor a number of risk factors that may affect the CGIAR in reaching its objectives if not adequately mitigated, as summarised in the following.
+Denmark will pursue a number of risk factors at the overall level that may affect the CGIAR in reaching its objectives if not adequately mitigated, including: